Biliary Colic and Cholecystitis

 - Most cases can be diagnosed by US abdomen scan, yet MRCP is the gold-standard investigation

-- Definitive treatment for gallstone disease is via laparoscopic cholecystectomy
+- Definitive treatment for simple gallstone disease is via laparoscopic cholecystectomy